 - How much do you typically charge?
 Although what you pay will depend on your particular needs, the planner should be able to provide you with an estimate of possible costs based on the work to be performed.
 Costs should include the planner's hourly rates or flat fees, or the percentage of commission received on products you may purchase.

 - Do others stand to gain from the financial advice you give me?
 Ask the planner to provide you with a description of his conflicts of interest in writing.
 For example, financial planners who sell insurance policies, securities or mutual funds will have a business relationship with the companies that provide these financial products.
-CFP® professionals agree to abide by a strict code of professional conduct and have an ethical obligation to put your needs above their own.
+CFP® professionals agree to abide by a strict code of professional conduct and have an ethical obligation to put your needs first when providing financial planning advice.

 - Have you ever been publicly disciplined for any unlawful or unethical actions in your career?
 The CFP Board, the Financial Industry Regulatory Authority (FINRA), and your state insurance and securities departments each keep records on the disciplinary history of financial planners and advisors.
 Ask which organizations the planner is regulated by and contact these groups to conduct a background check.
 CFPs are subject to disciplinary action if they violate CFP Board standards.